 NVIDIA brands Omniverse as a tool that "revolutionizes the way we create and develop as individuals and work together as teams, bringing more creative possibilities and efficiency to 3D creators, developers, and enterprises."

 Flat.social is a spatial audio & video meeting platform for organizing fun and playful online meetings and virtual events.
 You can use it to create and customize a virtual space for your event and invite guests with a link.

 A virtual meeting in flat.social is what a cocktail party is to a business presentation.
 Guests can fly around the meeting like they would do in any multiplayer game and speak with others around them.
 The spatial audio & video allows for spontaneous interaction based on proximity - starting a conversation is as simple as flying up to someone!

 Decentraland is a virtual world that is powered by the Ethereum blockchain.
 Decentraland's users can acquire digital real estate to develop and monetize it as they see fit through the concept of dual-tokenomics.
 As the name suggests, Decentraland offers a decentralized infrastructure through DAOs (Decentralized Autonomous Organizations) which enables users to control the in-game assets, policies, and development.

 Decentraland has been in development since 2015 and can be run straight from a web browser.

 Roblox is an online game platform and game creation system developed that allows users to create games and play games that were created by other users.

-Spatial is a AR/VR virtual world platform that focuses on becoming Metaverse for the culture with NFT and virtual art exhibitions.
+Spatial is an AR/VR virtual world platform that focuses on becoming Metaverse for the culture with NFT and virtual art exhibitions.

 Gather.Town is a web-conferencing software that adds a component of seeing the virtual space you and others are in.
-It allows participant to move around and select their own pixel avatars.
+It allows the participant to move around and select their pixel avatars.